A-RT EXPERIENCE

 Our Needs:

-- Help us commission living, local artists through equitable and accessible programming that enables everyone to participate and benefit from our initiatives.
+- Help us commission living, local artists, working in innovative mediums, through equitable and accessible programming that enables everyone to participate and benefit from our initiatives.

 - Contribute to covering essential operating expenses to ensure the sustainability of AURORA's mission.